eburke16/eburke16/README.md

 ### - Geospatial Analysese I have conducted in ArcGIS and Python

 ### - Quantitative Methods & Regression Analysis in R
-When and how to use the following regression techniques (and how to interpret the results!):
+When and how to use the following regression techniques (and how to interpret the results):
   <ul>
     <li>Linear Regression
       <li>Non-Linear Regression Functions